DigitalMoose28/SecurityOnion-ISO-Customization/README.md

 %end
 </code></pre>
 Before we discuss changing the kickstart script, let's discuss our goals
-1. Since we are using Ansible to install our SO virtual machines directly to ESXi, we need to add a line to ensure our network interfaces activate properly.
+1. Since we are using Ansible to install automatically when utilizing a mounted cdrom, we need to add a line to ensure our network interfaces assign proper ip addressing so we do not need to rely on dhcp or reservations.
 2. We want the SO install to be automatic with no user intervention.
-We will need to comment out several sections of the kickstart script for this to happen.
 3. We want to  make sure a preliminary username and password is implemented so the Ansible playbooks can make the necessary SSH communications.
 4. We want to set the SecurityOnion tools directory to executable to ensure the automated install process has the correct permissions.
+5. Automate the process so we can create iso's for various situations.

 #### Goal 1
 For goal 1, we will add the following lines to the ks.cfg script
 <pre><code>
 # Network information
-network  --bootproto=dhcp --device=link --onboot=on --activate
+network  --bootproto=static
 </code></pre>

 #### Goal 2